-Teachers participating in this phase of the project had previously completed the XXXXX CPD course and were therefore familiar with dialogic pedagogy.
+Teachers participating in this phase of the project had previously completed the XXXXX CPD course and were, therefore, familiar with dialogic pedagogy.
 These were secondary school teachers of various subjects, including mathematics, English, RE and geography.
 For this phase of the project, teachers were asked to prepare a dialogic lesson that would be video-recorded by the project team.
 In addition, teachers participated in semi-structured interviews before and after their lessons.
 The pre-lesson interview aimed to elicit information about the teachers’ participation in the XXXXX CPD course, their views on dialogic teaching strategies, their views on dialogue in different subjects and student experience, and finally their expectations of the upcoming lesson.
 The post-lesson interview aimed to create a comparative picture between what the teachers expected to happen and what actually happened in the lessons.
 Data from each teacher were treated as case studies and are presented in separate papers.

-3.2.
+2.2.
+Participant(s)

+The present study focuses on one teacher of RE and his classroom of six Year 13 (aged 17-18) A level students (one male, five female students).
+The teacher, David, was the head of department at a highly achieving school in the south of England at the time of the research.
+He had completed the XXXXX CPD course a year prior to our study.
+He had links with our university since he was involved with RE teaching in the initial teacher education programme.
+His experience of teaching RE in classrooms, training RE teachers and his interest in dialogic teaching made him suitable for the present study, as he would have been able to reflect on the relationship between dialogic pedagogy and the RE subject.

+2.3.
 Data

-The present paper presents a case study analysis of the dialogic practices of a RE classroom.
-Data derive from two sources: 1) one videorecorded RE lesson with a small group of six Year 13 (aged 17-18) A level students (one male, five female students) and 2) two interviews with the teacher, one taking place before the lesson and one after the lesson.
+Data derive from two sources: 1) one videorecorded RE lesson, and 2) two interviews with the teacher, one taking place before the lesson and one after the lesson.
 Consent was sought for the use of this data.

-The participating teacher, David, was the head of department at a highly achieving school in the south of England at the time of the research.
-He was also involved with RE teaching in an initial teacher education programme at a university in England.
-David had an interest in dialogic teaching and had completed the XXXX CPD course a year prior to our study.
+Having agreed on a date to visit the class for the videorecording, David was told to conduct his lesson as he would normally do; the lesson, therefore, was random.
+Two videocameras were placed at two different corners of the room in order to capture different angles of the lesson.
+Two audiorecorders were placed on the table, where the students and the teacher were sitting.
+In addition, the teacher was asked to wear a radio microphone which was attached to one of the cameras.

-As far as the lesson is concerned, he topic was environmental ethics.
-The students Singer and the other by Rolston.
-During the lesson, the students had to discuss the extent to which Singer and Rolston would agree with 12 Talking Points; these are statements that encourage ‘thoughtful discussion, analysis and reasoning’ (Dawes 2012, 1).
+The topic of the lesson was environmental ethics.
+In preparation for the lesson, the students had read the text “Respect for Life: Counting what Singer finds of no account” written by Holmes Rolston (1999).
+The text was a critique of the philosopher’s Peter Singer (1993) stance on environmental ethics.
+During the lesson, the students had to discuss the extent to which Singer and Rolston would agree with 12 Talking Points.
+Talking Points are an activity that involves ‘a list of statements which may be factually accurate, contentious or downrights wrong’ (Mercer, Dawes and Kleine Staarman 2009, 363).
+The aim is to encourage ‘thoughtful discussion, analysis and reasoning’ (Dawes 2012, 1).
+As this data was not collected at the time of the recording, the appendix shows six out of the 12 Talking Points that were given to the students; these six points were the ones that students had the time to discuss during this lesson and so they emerged from the video data.